 - American Business Women’s Association (ABWA): The mission of the American Business Women’s Association is to bring together businesswomen of diverse occupations and to provide opportunities for them to help themselves and others grow personally and professionally through leadership, education, networking support, and national recognition.

 - Financial Women’s Association (FWA): The Financial Women’s Association brings together high achieving professionals from every sector of the financial world.
-Within the financial services industry, the FWA provides a public forum for examining important contemporary issues in business, finance, governmental policy, and civic affairs.
+Within the financial services industry, the FWA provides a public forum for examining important contemporary issues in business, finance, governmental policy and civic affairs.
 From public to private sector, personal to professional life, the Financial Women’s Association offers exciting programs each year designed to broaden horizons and enhance skills.

-- National Association of Women Business Owners (NAWBO): NAWBO is the only dues-based organization representing the interests of all women entrepreneurs across all industries and chapters across the country.
+- National Association of Women Business Owners (NAWBO): NAWBO is the only dues-based organization representing the interests of all women entrepreneurs across all industries; and with chapters across the country.
 With far-reaching clout and impact, NAWBO is a one-stop resource to propelling women business owners into greater economic, social and political spheres of power worldwide.

 Career Development Resources

 - Advancing Women: A job board made exclusively for women seeking opportunities in tech and diversity.